cloudera-labs/cloudera.cluster/CONTRIBUTING.md

 Before you start working, please announce that you want to do so by commenting on the issue. _([Create an issue](https://github.com/cloudera-labs/cloudera.cluster/issues/new?labels=enhancement) if there isn't one yet, and you can also check out our [Discussions](https://github.com/cloudera-labs/cloudera.cluster/discussions) for ideas.)_ We try to ensure that all active work is assigned to a Milestone in order to keep our backlog accurate.

-**When your work is ready for review, branch from the `devel` branch using and submit a pull request against the same while referencing an issue.**
+**When your work is ready for review, create a branch in your own forked repository from the `devel` branch and submit a pull request against `devel`, referencing your the issue.**

 As a _best practice_, you can prefix your branches with: